Dusoye/FPLTranscripts/output/fpl_podcast_summaries.md

 # fantasyfootballfixYT

-• The algorithm team and the host's team are currently tied 2-2 after 4 gameweeks.
-The algorithm is predicting 62 points for Gameweek 5.

 • Key player recommendations:
   - Brighton goalkeeper Jason Steele (£4.5m) as a potential option
   - Liverpool fullbacks Trent Alexander-Arnold and Andrew Robertson for their attacking potential